Seaglider Fabrication Center

 |University Week||The Daily of UW||Other|

-Domestic: UW (6 different PIs), Univ of Hawaii (3 PIs), Oregon State Univ (2 PIs), US Navy
+Domestic Customers: UW (6 different PIs), Univ of Hawaii (3 PIs), Oregon State Univ (2 PIs), US Navy (2 groups)

-The Seaglider Fabrication Center offers three primary products to UW faculty/staff only:
+The Seaglider Fabrication Center offered three primary products to UW faculty/staff only:

 Complete Seaglider: All Seagliders come with a Seabird Electronics (SBE) conductivity and temperature sensors, as well as a pressure sensor and an altimeter transducer, forming the basic package for measuring seawater properties and stratification.
 In addition, various oxygen, optical backscatter, fluorescence, and PAR sensors are available with a standard glider.
 Other sensors may be added by the user.